bellockk/amtool/README.md

 * Software Lifecycle/Project Management Documentation Generation
 * Simulation Input Files

+### What problem does AMT try to solve.
+The ability to colaboratively develop artifacts when a central server or database cannot be utilized.

+#### Case Study: Distributed Issue Tracking
+Examples of a use case for which there is no existing workable solution, is the requirement to use an issue tracking system for a project that will be worked by groups on multiple networks, sites, locations, and/or classification levels, where access to a central database or server cannot be maintained by all developers, all the time.
+There are several excellent issue tracking systems out there, Bugzilla, Trac, Jira, but all of those solutions require access to a centralized server to interact with the issue database.
+AMT provides a user definable solution to create, manage, and version control an issue database, in human readable format, within the repository the project is stored in.

 ### Command line tools
 Command line tools are executed through subcommands of the amt command.